domainsofapp/domainsofapp.github.io/_posts/2018-01-12-notable-songs.md

 ​On the Nature of Daylight by Max Richter

-Partita No. 1 for Solo Cello, "Songs & Poems": Movement VII by Philip Glass and Matt Haimovitz
+Partita No. 1 for Solo Cello, "Songs & Poems": Movement VI by Philip Glass and Matt Haimovitz

 ## Dance